arun-krishnaraj/oldsite.github.io/_posts/2019-08-25-Population-Dynamics.md

 2. Random segregation of alleles.
 The model assumes that an allele at one position is independent of the opposing position.
 In reality this isn't always true: some alleles exhibit some degree of linkage or are likely to occur together.

 3. Death and birth timing.
 The model assumes that death and birth occur at the same time, and occur instantaneously.
 In reality birth and death occur randomly in continuous time.
 The issue of discrete time is a major limitation of the model developed here.

+The workbook I've made is available [*here*](), play around with the input parameters and observe how the model predictions respond.

 ###### A note on discrete time
 We've treated the population as stationary during the periods between the modeled periods.
 If we treat the time intervals as days, then our rates should correspondingly be daily births/deaths per 1000.
 By reducing the time interval we can approach a continuous process.
 I'll leave the transition to continuous time for a later post, in which I'll move away from Excel for development of a more robust model.